-Procedures When a Child Becomes Sick at School
+Procedures When a Child Becomes Sick at School or at Home

-- Children who have a temperature of 100.0°F or higher, or who are displaying symptoms such as coughing, persistent sneezing, flush cheeks, persistent or colored runny nose, shortness of breath, rash, fatigue, vomiting, or diarrhea they will be sent home.
-If a child has no specific symptoms but is not able to participate in the regular school program due to fatigue or fussiness, they will be sent home. - Children who are displaying symptoms of any illness will be placed in a designated "sick room" classroom or office to isolate the child and help prevent the spread of the virus or infection. - Parents must pick up sick the child within 30 minutes of being contacted.
-If parents are unable to pick up within the allotted time, the family's emergency contact will be asked to pick up the child.
-All of the child's belongings will be sent home, including water bottle, nap/rest items, coat, lunch/snack items, etc. All must be washed/sanitized before returning to school. - If a child or staff member becomes sick at school, the school will report to the Montgomery County Department of Health as well as licensing, for guidance, as determined by current state regulations. - In the case of a confirmed Coronavirus case among staff or students, unvaccinated students will be sent home to begin quarantine.
-Symptom-free children in a closed classroom should not attend or work in another facility or venue, including Bender ECC family homes, which would potentially expose others. - Communication will occur via email from the school if we have a child or staff with an exposure to COVID-19.
+- Children who have a temperature of 100.0°F or higher, or who are displaying symptoms such as coughing, persistent sneezing, flush cheeks, persistent or colored runny nose, shortness of breath, rash, fatigue, vomiting, or diarrhea will be excluded from school.
+If a child has no specific symptoms but is not able to participate in the regular school program due to fatigue or fussiness, they will also be excluded. - Children who are displaying symptoms of any illness will be placed in a designated "sick room," classroom, or office to isolate the child and help prevent the spread of the virus or infection. - Parents must pick up sick the child within 30 minutes of being contacted.
+If parents are unable to pick up within the allotted time, the family's emergency contact may be asked to pick up the child.
+All of the child's belongings will be sent home, including water bottle, nap/rest items, coat, lunch/snack items, etc. All must be washed/sanitized before returning to school. - If a child or staff member becomes sick with COVID 19, the school will report to the Montgomery County Department of Health as well as licensing, per current state regulations. - Communication will occur via email from the school if we have a child or staff with an exposure to COVID-19.